Fidelisesq/Cloud-DevOps-Daily-Challenge/Day-3/Documentation.md

 ## System Setup Guide

 ### 1. Install RabbitMQ
 First, install RabbitMQ on your server.
-Follow the installation instructions for your specific operating system from the official RabbitMQ website: https://www.rabbitmq.com/download.html I installed RabbitMQ on AWS EC2 running Ubuntu
+Follow the installation instructions for your specific operating system from the official RabbitMQ website: https://www.rabbitmq.com/download.html.
+I installed RabbitMQ on AWS EC2 running Ubuntu

 ```sh
 sudo apt update
 sudo apt install rabbitmq-server -y
 ```
+`Note: Ensure you add an inbound rule in the EC2 Security Group that allows SSH preferably from your IP alone`
 ![RabbitMQ_server_running](https://github.com/Fidelisesq/Cloud-DevOps-Daily-Challenge/blob/main/Day-3/Images/Rabbitmq%20server%20running%20with%20queue%20created.png)
 ### 2. Enable RabbitMQ Management Plugin
 The management plugin provides a user interface and HTTP-based API for managing RabbitMQ.
 Run the following command to enable it: